softindex/uikernel/docs/docs/validator.md

 UIKernel.createValidator()
 {% endhighlight %}

-Returns a builder that allows to define validation rules.
+Return a builder that allows to define validation rules.

 ---